havelsan/tackle-test-configuration/MacOs-ReadMe.md

 ```sh
 tkltest-unit --config-file ./test/data/irs/tkltest_config.toml --verbose execute
 ```
-The tests produced can be accessed by going tackle-test-generator-cli/tkltest-output-unit-irs/irs-ctd-amplified-tests, and you can also view the test reports created with JACOCO and JUnit from irs-tkltest-reports folder.
+The tests produced can be accessed by going `tackle-test-generator-cli/tkltest-output-unit-irs/irs-ctd-amplified-tests`, and you can also view the test reports created with JACOCO and JUnit from `irs-tkltest-reports folder`.